scrawler-labs/router/README.md

 $namespace = Namespace\of\your\controllers;

 $router = new Router(new RouteCollection($dir,$namespace));
+//Optional you can now pass your own vRequest object to Router for Router to work on
+//$router = new Router(new RouteCollection($dir,$namespace,Request $request));

 //Dispatch route and get back the response
 $response = $router->dispatch();

 //Do anything with your Response object here
+//Probably middleware can hook in here

 //send response
 $response->send();